 Vice Chair Bandy asked if anyone had graphic design skills.
 Chair Krempasky said no and that is why she asked her friend.
 Member Candler asked if SEPAC had ever thought about getting a spot at the Wednesday Market to hand out information and try to recruit members.
 Chair Krempasky advised that they tried to recruit members for two years there during Arbor Day and that they also tried at the library.
 City Clerk Fitzgerald advised that you also have to remember that you could only staff your booth one at a time and that you could not talk about it to each other there.
-Member Thomson advised that Dr. Sandy Bond is on the Board with the Sierra Club now and that they do events, so there are environmental events, and if we had brochures, we could ask the Sierra Club and other organizations to hand them out.
+Member Thomson advised that Dr. Sandy Bond is on the Board with the Sierra Club now and that they do events and use "Warriors for Water", so there are environmental events, and if we had brochures, we could ask the Sierra Club and other organizations to hand them out.
 He said that those are the organizations that we want to have contact with or to at least have email contact with them.
-Chair Krempasky said that Water Warriors is great because they cater to kids, they have summer camps on their boats, and that the Matanzas Riverkeeper also has events and that anything that we could do like that would be good.
+Chair Krempasky said that Water Warriors is great because they cater to kids, they have summer camps on their boats, and that the Rotary Club just bought them some amazing microscopes, etc. Member Thomson said that the Matanzas Riverkeeper also has events and that anything that we could do like that would be good.